-Looking for the best music festivals in Texas…?
+Looking for the best music festivals in Texas in 2021 & 2022?
 Well, you’re in luck, because I’ve put together the ultimate Texas Music Festivals bucket list that’ll keep you busy all year long!

 Because it’s true what they say.
 Everything is bigger in Texas.
 And that doesn’t just go for the food, personalities and the literal size of the state.
 It also sums up Texas music festivals.
 A state this big needs a festival scene to end all festival scenes.
 And that it certainly does.
 Spanning the length and breadth of this great southern state, music festivals in Texas are as epic as they are aplenty.